 Most importantly, take this rising interest rate opportunity as motivation to SAVE MORE MONEY.
 The more you save, the easier it is to achieve financial freedom through passive income.

 Alternative To Higher Interest On Your Cash Savings

-The reality is, it’s very hard to get a higher interest on your cash savings.
-Low interest rates is one of the main reasons why risk assets like stocks and real estate have done so well as rates have dropped.
-Given the opportunity cost of holding risk-free cash is low, people have decided to invest more.
+Rates can change a lot from one year to the next.
+And in recent years it was very hard to get a higher interest on your cash savings.
+Low interest rates are one of the main reasons why risk assets like stocks and real estate have done so well when rates dropped.
+When the opportunity cost of holding risk-free cash is low, people usually decide to invest more.

-I suggest investing in real estate, my favorite asset to build long-term wealth.
+If you're looking for an alternative way to get higher interest on your cash savings, I suggest investing in real estate.
+It's my favorite asset to build long-term wealth.
 Real estate generates income, provides shelter, and is a stable asset that grows with inflation.

 Here are my two favorite real estate investing platforms.
 I have invested $810,000 in real estate crowdfunding so far to earn a higher interest on my cash.